webclinic017/edgedb/docs/reference/reference/connection.rst

-The CLI and client libraries (collectively referred to as "clients" below) must connect to an Gel instance to run queries or commands.
+The CLI and client libraries (collectively referred to as "clients" below) must connect to a Gel instance to run queries or commands.
 There are several connection parameters, each of which can be specified in several ways.

 .. _ref_reference_connection_instance: